 - 3 tablespoons maple syrup (or make it 100% raw and use honey)

-I used frozen blueberries so I defrosted the blueberries overnight.
-You can use fresh too.
+We used frozen blueberries so we defrosted the blueberries overnight.
+You can use fresh ones too.

 Put all the ingredients into a blender and blend for about 10 seconds on a low setting or a little bit longer until you have the desired consistency.
-I like a little bit lumpy and less jelly-like.
+We prefer it a little bit lumpy and less jelly-like.

 Transfer into a jar and allow to set in the fridge for about 2 hours.